Official: Arizona schools need virus data to reopen campuses

 “However, we cannot ask schools to make decisions that will impact the teachers' and students' health and safety without first providing them with the necessary public health data and funding to make safe decisions,” Hoffman said in a statement on Twitter.

 Arizona has confirmed 150,609 COVID-19 infection cases overall with 2,974 deaths in the state.
-The number of infections in Arizona and elsewhere is thought to be much higher because many people have not been tested and studies suggest people can be infected with the virus without feeling sick.
+The number of infections in Arizona and elsewhere is thought to be much higher because many people have not been tested.
+Studies suggest people can be infected with the virus without feeling sick.

+An Arizona State University researcher said Wednesday that it is becoming clear that cases have plateaued in the state, but at much too high a level to ease up on restrictions, especially bar closures.

+"That’s certainly encouraging and certainly much better than it was.," said Dr. Joshua LaBaer, executive director of the ASU Biodesign Institute.
+"And I think it affirms that the new direction that the state has gone in, with the new orders to require masking, enforce social distancing, closing down bars, reducing or limiting people from having large gatherings of people.
+All those are working.
+There’s no question in my mind that they are working.

 Web Only